Classic Gingerbread Cutout Cookies – Easy Holiday Cookie Recipe

 Storage

 Store gingerbread cookies in an airtight container at room temperature for up to 1 week to keep them soft and chewy.
-For longer storage, refrigerate for up to 2 weeks or freeze for up to 3 months — perfect for holiday baking ahead of time, thaw and decorate when ready to serve.
+For longer storage, refrigerate for up to 2 weeks or freeze for up to 3 months, which is perfect for holiday baking ahead of time.
+Thaw and decorate when ready to serve.

 Classic Gingerbread Cutout Cookies